dharrison27/Flow.Launcher.Dictionary-En/README.md

 This is a port of the Wox plugin [WoxDictionary](https://github.com/harrynull/WoxDictionary) created by Harry (@harrynull).

+This is a fork of [harrynull's Flow.Launcher.Dictionary](https://github.com/harrynull/Flow.Launcher.Dictionary) with the intention of having less Chinese bits.
+Not that there is anything wrong with it, but, it feels superfluous and jolting when looking for English terms to have mostly-Pinyin labelled results.

 This port is intended to be used for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
 It will not work for Wox.

 To use this plugin:

-From Flow Launcher, type `pm install dictionary`
+From Flow Launcher, type `pm install dictionaryEn`

-Changes contained in this port:
+Changes contained in this port (by harrynull):

 - Upgraded to .Net Core 3.1
 - Changed Wox's plugin library to Flow's plugin library